tamunoWoks/parch_and_posey/sql.md

 ORDER BY 2 DESC;
 ```
 **Note:** Again, 2016 by far has the most amount of orders, but again 2013 and 2017 are not evenly represented to the other years in the dataset.
+- Which month did Parch & Posey have the greatest sales in terms of total number of orders?
+Are all months evenly represented by the dataset?